 This article describes the effects of a scorpion sting.

 This article for information only.
 DO NOT use it to treat or manage a scorpion sting.
 If you or someone you are with is stung, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

-Scorpions stings kill more people than any other animal, except snakes (snakebites).
-However, most varieties of North American scorpions are nonpoisonous.
+Scorpion stings kill more people around the world than any other animal, except snakes (from snake bites).
+However, most varieties of North American scorpions are NOT poisonous.
 The poisonous ones in the United States live mainly in the southwestern deserts.

 In mild cases, the only symptom may be a mild tingling or burning at the site of the sting.